joejag/talk-mob_programming_and_lego/notes/parts/1_mob.md

 It's not like this, it's a practice designed for safe working in a group - with the focus on solving problems rather than just writing as much code as possible

 Jokes: Binoculars
+Jokes: I wonder how many travel bans I'm on after these slides.

 # Video